 Franschhoek Motor Museum

-The entrance to the museum welcomes you with the smell of the country side and lavish wine farms that Franschhoek is known for.
+The entrance to the museum welcomes you with the smell of the countryside and lavish wine farms that Franschhoek is known for.
 Once we parked in the midst of a scorching hot day, the tranquility of the town speaks volumes.
-We walked up to the counter where the receptionist took our money, provided us with a receipt and, explained to us how we should view the cars; start from left and work your way clockwise.
+Walking up to the counter where the receptionist took our money, provided us with a receipt and, explained to us how we should view the cars; start from left and work your way clockwise.

 What I loved that the Museum had done was that at each vehicle you pass, they provide background information on the car and where it originated from.
 This is quite vital for someone like me who is not a car fanatic and can’t even change a tire.

 You get quite into it and you can generally spend more than an hour and a half admiring these beauties.
 This is definitely a date for your partner who will be happy with you till the end of time.
-Every one took their phones out and tried taking pictures of all angles of a particular car they loved.
-In all honesty, we got completely lost in this car world because both of us kept walking in circles, not wanting to exist the buildings.
+Everyone took their phones out and tried taking pictures of all angles of a particular car they loved.
+In all honesty, we got completely lost in this car world because both of us kept walking in circles, not wanting to exit the buildings.

 Mon – Fri: 10h00 – 17h00 (last admittance 16h00)